veertuinc/anka-docs/content/en/docs/Whats New/_index.md

   Description of new Anka software features
 ---

-## What's new in Anka Virtualization 2.3.0
+## What's new in Anka Virtualization 2.3.0-Beta

+> **This is not a production ready release**

+> This release does not make significant changes to macOS Catalina and older.
+They will function the same as prior releases of Anka.

-### Anka Develop is free!
+### Use Anka for free!

-Anka Develop is a free, but limited, version of our Anka Virtualization software.
+Our new Anka Develop license is a free, but limited, version of our Anka Virtualization software.
 You will see the license enabled by default after you install the Anka Virtualization.

 Anka Develop is currently restricted to running a single VM at a time.
 It also does not include VM suspension, tagging, or use of the registry CLI commands.
 Finally, it will only function on Macbook, Macbook Pro, and Macbook Air hardware.